2017 Bajaj Pulsar 160NS will be based on the modified Pulsar 150 platform, but considerably lighter than its sibling.

 |Torque||14.6Nm @ 6,500rpm|

-The new model is powered by an all-new 160.3cc, single-cylinder, oil cooled 4-stroke engine with triple spark technology.
-This powerplant is capable of producing 15.2bhp of power at 8,500rpm along with a peak torque of 14.6Nm at 6,500rpm.
-Power will be transmitted to the front wheels via a 5-speed gearbox.
+The new Pulsar 160NS is propelled by an all-new 160.3cc, single-cylinder, oil cooled 4-stroke engine that is fitted with Bajaj’s triple spark technology.
+This engine churns out a maximum power output of 15.2bhp at 8,500rpm along with a peak torque of 14.6Nm at 6,500rpm.
+Power will be transmitted to the rear wheels of the naked streetfighter via a 5-speed gearbox.
+It will be a BSIV compliant engine and will have AHO (Automatic Headlamps On) feature.
 This new bike comes with a top speed of around 120kmph.
+Suspension mechanism of the bike comprises of telescopic fork at the front and a monoshock at the rear.

 Equipped with an all-new 160cc engine, the new Pulsar 160NS is likely to be more fuel efficient than the regular 150cc model.
 We expect the new motorcycle to return around 50-55kmpl of fuel efficiency.